Point of No Return (1993 film): Box office

 The film debuted at number 2 at the U.S. box office, behind Teenage Mutant Ninja Turtles III, with a gross of $7.2 million for the weekend from 1,545 screens.
 It grossed $30 million in the United States and Canada and $19.9 million internationally, for a worldwide total of $49.9 million.

 Soundtrack

-Maggie/Claudia has a fascination with the singer/pianist/songwriter Nina Simone.
+Maggie Hayward/Claudia Doran has a fascination with the singer/pianist/songwriter Nina Simone.
 Throughout the film, various songs of Simone's are used.